-In this context it is clear that the disclosure function of the Special Advocate is critical and that the full potential of this role should be maximised by the appointment of a Special Advocate at the earliest possible stage in the proceedings in any case in which material is withheld from the prisoner.
-This may be when the information is received by way of inclusion with the application or response papers or at any subsequent stage by way of an ancillary application.
-Accordingly, the approach now adopted by the Commissioners is to request the appointment of a Special Advocate as soon as a certificate of "Damaging Information" is received and to invite submissions as to what aspects of the certified material could and ought to be disclosed to the prisoner consistent with avoiding damaging disclosure of sensitive material.
+Damaging information continues to be a concern for Commissioners and as such they have encouraged the NIO to submit any "damaging information" at the earliest possible stage in the proceedings in any case in which the Secretary of State considers that any information, document or evidence should be certified in accordance with rule 22.
+As previously reported, the approach adopted by the Commissioners is to request the appointment of a Special Advocate as soon as a certificate of "damaging information" is received and to invite submissions as to what aspects of the certified material could and ought to be disclosed to the prisoner consistent with avoiding damaging disclosure of sensitive material.